-To help doctoral students identify potential business sectors and the different professions they could focus on, the doctoral college schedules numerous meetings between doctoral students and PhDs from various backgrounds.
+To help doctoral candidates identify potential business sectors and the different professions they could focus on, the doctoral college schedules numerous meetings between doctoral candidates and PhDs from various backgrounds.
 It also organises visits to companies to enable them to broaden their career prospects.

 In addition to providing food for thought for young researchers on their career development, all these events contribute to the creation and development of a professional network.

 The "Mission d'expertise" scheme gives doctoral candidates the opportunity to perform, within the framework of their doctoral contract, a complementary paid activity within a company, a local authority, an administration, an association or a foundation.
 Sometimes little-known, these expertise missions are an opportunity to discover a working environment outside the academic sector and also to create a link between a potential employer and a future doctor.

 Within the framework of its mission of service to society, Sorbonne University strongly encourages its doctoral candidates to disseminate their research, and promotes the values of openness illustrated in 3 areas: open science, innovation & dissemination of research and scientific knowledge.